Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

 \begin{proof} We can assume that all segments of the tripod $M$ have length $1$.
 Consider $N = S^1$ to be a circle of length $6$.
-There is a $1$-Lipschitz map $\varphi: N \to M$ (see picture) such that any two antipodal points map to a pair of points at distance $1$.
+There is a $1$-Lipschitz map $\varphi: N \to M$ (see the figure below) such that any two antipodal points map to a pair of points at distance $1$.

 Let $T$ be an arbitrary order on $M$ and let $T_N$ be some pullback of $T$ to $N$.
 From Lemma \ref{le:examplecircle} we know that for any $\varepsilon > 0$ there are two antipodal points $x_1, x_2 \in N$ and points $y_1 <_{T_N} y_2 <_{T_N} y_3$ such that $y_1, y_3 \in B(x_1,\varepsilon)$, $y_2 \in B(x_2,\varepsilon)$.
 Here $B(x, \varepsilon)$ denotes an open ball of radius $\varepsilon$ centered at $x$.